kokiomah-pixel/nova-developer-docs/developer-responsibilities.md

 Nova responses may include:

 - signatures
 - hashes
 - optional onchain anchors

-These allow integrators to verify that regime outputs are authentic and untampered.
+These allow integrators to verify that regime outputs are authentic.

 ---